ashleyqqqq/ashleyqqqq.github.io/_pages/about.md

 #  image:"images/夜景照广州.jpg"
 ---

 My name is Qing, and I am an undergraduate student in UC Davis.
-This is the blog to share my data science project.
+This is the blog for sharing my data science projects.